-Another example of computation that we can readily extend to the long-range Bethe ansatz is the calculation of scalar products.
+Another computation that we can readily extend to the long-range Bethe ansatz is the calculation of scalar products.
 This is immediate because the solution to the inverse scattering problem in expressions~(\ref{sigmaplus})-(\ref{sigmaz}) is valid for an inhomogeneous spin chain.
-Furthermore equations~(\ref{scalarproduct}) and (\ref{howtoscalarproduct}) can be directly used without modifications.
-An immediate example is the calculation of the form factor of the single-magnon state,
+Furthermore, equations~(\ref{scalarproduct}) and (\ref{howtoscalarproduct}) can be directly used without modifications.
+Let us look, for example, at the correlation function of the single-magnon state,

 which as in the case of the homogeneous spin chain should also be divided by the norm